wilson0x4d/X4DESO/X4D_Bank/README.md

 * Auto-Deposit Gold, either fixed amount or percentage of carried.
 * Specify a Reserve Amount.
 * Specify Deposit Down-Time, such as depositing only once an hour.
+* Auto-Deposit Items (fill incomplete stacks, start new stacks)

 ## Planned Features

 * Display own output, currently relies on X4D Loot for displaying Balance Changes.
-* Auto-Deposit Items (fill incomplete stacks, start new stacks) -- currently not possible due to API being 'protected.' -- code is already written, though, in the event ZO lifts the restriction.

 ## Installation